After your smart agents are installed, there are a few more steps needed to complete before piloting your Smart Agent devices with Relay.

 - g.
 Click the x to the right of a Group to remove the user form a Group.

-The following are key parameters for user profiles:
+Note the following guidelines for user profiles:

 - When email address is indicated, it must be unique to this account.
 Email addresses cannot be shared or used on multiple accounts.